siriusbontea/roman-empire/README.md

 GPU: GeForce RTX 3070 Mobile / 8192MiB
 Memory:  65204MiB
 ```
-- [QGIS 3.24.3-Tisler](https://www.qgis.org/en/site/forusers/alldownloads.html?highlight=FreeBSD#freebsd) performed most of the heavy lifting behind the scenes with vector layer creation, editing, analysis, and processing of data prior to use for web mapping.
+- [QGIS 3.26.2- Buenos Aires](https://www.qgis.org/en/site/forusers/alldownloads.html?highlight=FreeBSD#freebsd) performed most of the heavy lifting behind the scenes with vector layer creation, editing, analysis, and processing of data prior to use for web mapping.
 Georeferencing of raster data, such as scans of hand-drawn maps, will be done with QGIS.

 - VS Code - code editing and interaction with GitHub
 - GIMP - General editing and processing of raster images